Teradata Columnar Solution: Advantages and Disadvantages

 arch2

-Teradata Query Parallelism A query on a Teradata system runs parallelly in every step, whether for joining, sorting, or aggregating data.
+Teradata Query Parallelism A query on a Teradata system runs in parallel at every step, whether for joining, sorting, or aggregating data.
 Teradata’s uniqueness lies in its ability to apply parallelism at every step of the query process.
-This advantage resulted from its architectural design, which integrated high levels of parallelism from the start, even when …
+This advantage resulted from its architectural design, which integrated high levels of parallelism from the start, even …

 Read more